kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

-This allows you to define a \LaTeX\ template to use.
+This allows you to define a $\LaTeX$ template to use.
 By default, `pandoc` uses a built in template.

 <!-- BEGIN SLIDES -->